 Without going off on a tangent, let me just say that The Mind Is A Terrible Thing To Taste was always around when we used to drop acid, in college.
 One night when my friends and I were tripping, someone put on a videotape of Yellow Submarine, the Beatles cartoon.
-I immediately whined about having to hearing Beatles music, so we muted it and put TMIATTTT on the stereo.
+I immediately whined about having to hear Beatles music, so we muted it and put TMIATTTT on the stereo.
 The idea being that we could trip out on the visuals of Yellow Submarine, while hearing music we all liked.

 If you’re familiar with the movie, there’s a scene where the Fab Four have to tiptoe quietly through a field of slumbering Blue Meanies.
 They accidentally set off an alarm, in the form of a terrifying screaming nightmare clown (old cartoons were the best).

 This was before I’d ever heard of syncing Dark Side of the Moon with The Wizard of Oz.
 It blew our fucking minds.
 I don’t remember if the rest of the movie lined up as well, but that incident 28 years ago stuck with me for good.